o1-labs/proof-systems/book/src/rfcs/3-lookup.md

     acc_i = acc_{i-1} \cdot \frac{(\gamma + (1+\beta) f_{i-1})(\gamma + t_{i-1} + \beta t_i)}{(\gamma + s_{i-1} + \beta s_{i})}
     $$

-Note that the plookup paper uses a slightly different equation to make the proof work.
-I believe the proof would work with the above equation, but for simplicity let's just use the equation published in plookup:
+Note that the $\plookup$ paper uses a slightly different equation to make the proof work.
+I believe the proof would work with the above equation, but for simplicity let's just use the equation published in $\plookup$:

 $$
 acc_i = acc_{i-1} \cdot \frac{(1+\beta)(\gamma + f_{i-1})(\gamma(1 + \beta) + t_{i-1} + \beta t_i)}{(\gamma(1+\beta) + s_{i-1} + \beta s_{i})}
 $$

-> Note: in plookup $s$ is too large, and so needs to be split into multiple vectors to enforce the constraint at every $i \in [[0;n]]$.
+> Note: in $\plookup$ $s$ is too large, and so needs to be split into multiple vectors to enforce the constraint at every $i \in [[0;n]]$.
 We ignore this for now.

 ### Lookup tables